 When necessary, we have appealed OATH’s decisions.
 In 2019, we obtained a decision from the Supreme Court in Brooklyn vacating penalties totaling more than $50,000 for alleged Building Code Violations.

 - DiFabio v.
 Omnipoint Communications, Inc., 66 A.D.3d 635, 887 N.Y.S.2d 168 (2nd Dep’t 2009).
-In this case, condominium owners filed a lawsuit attempting to stop Rapaport Law Firm’s client from constructing a rooftop antenna facility at a residential condominium in Scarsdale, New York.
-The trial court and appellate court ruled in favor of our client, finding that the plaintiffs failed to meet the requirements for injunctive relief.
+In this case, condominium owners filed a lawsuit attempting to stop our client from constructing a rooftop antenna facility at a residential condominium in Westchester County.
+Both the trial and appellate courts ruled in favor of our client, finding that the plaintiffs failed to meet the requirements for injunctive relief.

 - Crespo v.
 T-Mobile USA, Inc. and Verizon Communications, Inc., 910 N.Y.S.2d 761, 2010 WL 1741112 (N.Y.
 Sup.
 App.
 Term, April 30, 2010).
-The appellate court issued a resounding victory for Rapaport Law Firm’s client.
+The appellate court issued a resounding victory for our client.
 The plaintiff in this case sought to hold our client liable for alleged conversion of electrical service.
-The court dismissed the plaintiff’s complaint, holding that our client was not a tenant of the building, and thus it could not be held responsible for the plaintiff’s alleged damages.
+The court dismissed the plaintiff’s complaint.